Rain in Southern California creates mudflows but helps firefighters

 In San Diego County, firefighters made progress to contain the smaller Border 2 Fire as it burned through a remote area of the Otay Mountain Wilderness near the U.S.-Mexico border.

-Most of the region was forecast to get about an inch (about 2.5 centimeters) of precipitation over several days, but the weather service warned of a risk of localized cloudbursts causing mud and debris to flow down hills.
+Most of the region was forecast to get about an inch of precipitation over several days, but the weather service warned of a risk of localized cloudbursts causing mud and debris to flow down hills.

 “So the problem would be if one of those showers happens to park itself over a burn area,” weather service meteorologist Carol Smith said on social media.
 “That could be enough to create debris flows.”